Your personal health detective

 Scope of Practice

 Naturopathic doctors are not medical doctors (MDs) or osteopathic doctors (DOs).
-The state of Texas does not currently license naturopathic doctors.
-In Texas naturopathic doctors cannot practice medicine, diagnose or treat disease, prescribe medications or order laboratory tests or imaging.
+States such as Texas and Kentucky do not currently license naturopathic doctors.
+In pre-licensed states naturopathic doctors cannot practice medicine, diagnose or treat disease, prescribe medications or order laboratory tests or imaging.

 Because there is much misinformation regarding naturopathic medicine and the training of practitioners of natural medicine, please allow the following clarification: